CIS9650-NYC-restaurant/NYC-restaurant-Analysis/README.md

 *File Directory*

 Python files used to generate graphs used in presentation ppt can be find in code folder.

-To understand meaning of each code use ri-violation-penalty.pdf file
+To understand meaning of each violation code use ri-violation-penalty.pdf file.

+Datasets can be found in data folder or downloaded using given links.